TreeScaper/TreeScaper.github.io/_pages/learn-more.md

 author_profile: false
 sidebar:
     - image: "assets/images/tree-network-cartoon.png"
+toc: true
 ---

-# This page serves as a hub for educational resources for all things related to CloudForest
+# This page serves as a hub of educational resources for all things related to CloudForest

 ## Networks
 Cloudforest gives users a powerful way to visualize variation within sets of trees through the use of **networks**.
 Visit [this page]({{ site.baseurl }} {% link _pages/networks.md %}) to learn more about how networks work, and how CloudForest uses them to explore your data!